BreuerLab/colorbarpwn/README.md

     'dft' which allows for changing the default red-white-blue colormap with combinations of these predefined colors.
 See description of colormap(__, 'dft', 'colors') for details.
-  - Fixed a bug that causes errors when the colorbar lable string is the same as one of the input arguments.
+  - Fixed a bug that causes errors when the colorbar label string is the same as one of the input arguments.

 Xiaowei He